 Your wing, like a car, should be technically checked to ensure proper airworthiness.
 Your wing should be checked by a qualified professional for the first time after 24 months, or after 100 hours.
+The dimensions of the lines tend to move during the first part of their life, it is therefore recommended to have a performance trim check within the first 50hrs of use.

-However, if you are a frequent flyer (more than 100 hrs per year), then we recommend, that you get your glider checked annually.
+If you are a frequent flyer (more than 100 hrs per year), then we recommend that you get your glider checked annually.
 The checker should inform you about the condition of your glider and if some parts will need to be checked or changed before the next normal service check period.

 The sail and the lines do not age in the same way or at the same rate; it is possible that you may have to change part or all of the lines during the wing's life.
-For this reason it is important to do regular inspections so that you know the exact condition of all of the components of your glider.
+For this reason it is important to do regular inspections so that you know the exact condition of all of the components of your alider.
 We recommend that inspections are carried out by a qualified professional.

 You alone are responsible for your flying kit and your safety depends on it.
 Take care of your equipment and have it regularly inspected.
 Changes in inflation/ground handling/flying behaviour indicates the gliders aging, if you notice any changes you should have the wing checked before flying again.
-These are the basic elements of the check up (full details and permissible figures can be found on our website)
+The following are the basic elements of a service: